Sustainable Cooks

 frozen pucks of swiss chard on a beige plate

-If you’re already googling things like “can you freeze swiss chard” like a cool kid, check out our posts on Can You Freeze Kale and Freezing Spinach.
+If you’re already googling things like “what can I do with excess swiss chard” like a cool kid, check out our posts on Can You Freeze Kale and Freezing Spinach.

 Can You Freeze Swiss Chard?